Shinto-Thomas/cara-bound/README.md

 Codes used to perform a simulation study in

 >
-> Xin, J. and Ma, W. (2024+) On the achievability of efficiency bounds for covariate-adjusted response-adaptive randomization.
+> Xin, J., & Ma, W. (2025).
+On the achievability of efficiency bounds for covariate-adjusted response-adaptive randomization. *Statistical Methods in Medical Research*, 09622802251327689.

 The repository includes the R and C++ code used to produce the presented results in the manuscript and supplementary material.